 - Hunting the Most Dangerous Game: Arad has no qualms about hunting sentient beings, including mortals, gods, and exalted.
 His favorite prey are Solars, and their dark reflections; the Abyssals.

-- Hunter of Monsters: Was built to be the best of these.
+- Hunter of Monsters: He was built to be the best of these.
 He tried hunting Luna once, though she turned things around and began hunting him back.

 Halkomelem, the Enigma in Red and Gold